AlexanderPoone/CloudProject/README.md

 -->

 Website: [https://github.com/SoftFeta/CloudProject](https://github.com/SoftFeta/CloudProject)
+## Objectives
+We are doing a research topic.

 There are quite a few works that tackle real-time computer vision computations on the cloud, like object detection, semantic segmentation and collision avoidance.
 For example, the paper by Liu and Boehm [1] uses Apache Spark and Amazon EC2 to achieve point cloud classification.
-However, some critical issues are often neglected.
+However, some **critical research issues** are often neglected.
 For example, the mentioned does not address the issue of fairness.
 A bad scenario would be, the live vehicle counts of some CCTVs are not updating because they do not get the fair share.
 The other extreme would be a deadlock, the master keeps waiting for a CCTV to respond.

 Scalability would be another issue.
 As the system network keeps expanding, some suboptimal cloud systems need a lot of hardwiring or manual configuration.
+For example, a bad system relies on creating EC2 instance, security groups etc by clicking on the AWS web panels.

-For some papers, their *orchestrations* are unknown.
+For some papers, their *orchestration* methods are either omitted or neglected.
 For example if the live stream is not reachable after how many minutes, the EC2 should be shut down.
 Mishandling this important cloud computing concept may lead to coordination problems, or waste of resource (and money).
 Borrowed from Kubenetes parlance, orchestration includes performing liveliness tests and readiness tests.

 ## Implementation
 Thus, we are building an alternative system that is lightweight and scalable.
 In a nutshell, the user can add or remove URLs of CCTV live streams (\*.m3u8) to the application.
 Therefore, it should even be compatible with YouTube streams.
 Once such URL is added, a new Amazon EC2 instance will be created to do object detection.
 Then the real-time vehicle count will be collected and visualized.
 Instead of the sequential pipeline like the Liu/Boehm paper, we will use the pub/sub model (socket programming) to communicate between EC2 instances.